Chris-Bland/textGpt/README.md

 # TextGPT -- Bringing together modern Conversational AI and traditional Telephony

 This project uses Twilio for the telephony provider.
 AWS CDK for the IAC.
 AWS microservices for the processing.
-GPT4 for the conversational AI
+OpenAI for the conversational AI element.

+All AWS recoures are created through Infrastructure as code and defined in the stack.
+IAM roles are also setup in the stack.

+The queryGpt and sendSms lambas are bundled with their dependencies.

+Only the receiveSms lambda is setup through the ApiGateway.

 ## Setup: